 13) Should we invite you to the wedding reception?

 It's your choice.
 I will not be offended if you don't invite me.

 14) I've heard that you love to dance.....

 Absolutely!
 Some have called me the "dancing minister."
-Some couples have asked me to bring a guest to their wedding reception so that we can get some action going on the dance floor.
-Again, you are under no obligation to invite me (or my guest), but if you want me/us to be there to help fill up the dance floor, I would be happy to attend if I have no other obligations at that time.
+Some couples have asked me to bring my wife to their wedding reception so that we can get some action going on the dance floor.
+Again, you are under no obligation to invite me (or my wife), but if you want me/us to be there to help fill up the dance floor, I would be happy to attend if I have no other obligations at that time.